mahmud-ops/Tech_Notes/C++OOP.md

 Drawing square.
 ```
 ## Static keyword

-- **Static Variables**
+* **Static Variables**

-  Variables declared as static in a function are created & initialized once for the lifetime of the program.  //in Function
+  Variables declared as `static` inside a function are created and initialized only once, and they retain their value throughout the program's lifetime.  //in Function

-  Static variables in a class are created & initialized once.
-They are shared by all the objects of the class.  //in Class
+  Static variables inside a class are also created and initialized only once.
+They are shared among all objects of the class.  //in Class

-- **Static Objects**
+* **Static Objects**

 ```cpp
 #include<iostream>
 using namespace std;